You don't have to look far to find horror stories from the USA about the Intercity/State Bus System.

 You get the ultimate in flexibility and convenience.
 I generally fly in and out of the same city, and make my road trip a loop.
 If that's not feasible for your trip, check to see how expensive it will be to rent a car one-way.

 While not applicable to the Los Angeles to Las Vegas example above, another option for intercity and interstate travel is the Amtrak rail pass.
 As of 2/22/11, the passes start at $389 for adults and $189.50 for children aged 2-15 years.
 This gets you 8 travel segments that must be completed within 15 days.
-There are 30 and 45 day passes as well for $579 (12 trips) and $749 (18 trips) with kids 2-15 riding for half the adult price. over 9 years agoAnswered by Glenn via WorldNomads.com
+There are 30 and 45 day passes as well for $579 (12 trips) and $749 (18 trips) with kids 2-15 riding for half the adult price. almost 10 years agoAnswered by Glenn via WorldNomads.com

 It depends on the route.
 I used to take buses all around the east coast when I lived there (Greyhound and other private bus co. services) and they were fine.
 Granted these tend to be more highly trafficked (by all walks of life) and the trips tend to be shorter.
 Yes, the Greyhound/bus terminals aren't always the nicest or in the best neighborhoods but I'd say stick to trips that aren't marathons (5-6hr tops) and go at times during the morning so that you arrive during the day at your destination.